X

 Steadily Declining Readiness

-According to the GAO, the watercraft fleet provides critical logistical capabilities to militaries enabling access to waterways in austere environments where ports and roads are unavailable.
+The watercraft fleet provides critical logistical capabilities to the military, enabling access to waterways in austere environments where ports and roads are unavailable.

 Despite this importance, the US Army’s watercraft readiness rate has steadily declined, dropping from 70 percent in 2021 to just over 60 percent in 2022 and nearly 50 percent in 2023.